IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

 myprint(1)
 ```
 {: .source}
-In this example, the arguments b and c of the function have a default value of 1 and 10, respectively.
-This way, when we call the function without the b and c arguments, the function will still run and the arguments b and c will take their default values.
+In this example, the arguments *b* and *c* have a default value of 1 and 10, respectively.
+This way, when we call the function without defining the *b* and *c* arguments, the function will run and the arguments b and c will take their default values.
 ```matlab
 a:1 b:1 c:10
 ```
 {: .output}

-If I would like to overwrite the default values then
+If I would like to overwrite the default values then:
 ```matlab
 myprint(1,5)
 ```